natagoh/sketchytest/README.md

-# Hand Signs Recognition with PyTorch
+# Sketch Recognition with PyTorch

-*Authors: Surag Nair, Olivier Moindrot and Guillaume Genthial*
+*Authors: Natasha Goenawan and Mandy Lu* adapted from Hnd Signs Recognition with PyTorch by Surag Nair, Olivier Moindrot and Guillaume Genthial*

 Take the time to read the [tutorials](https://cs230-stanford.github.io/project-starter-code.html).